Lemon Poppy Seed Bread with Glaze

 - In a small bowl or measuring cup, whisk together milk and poppyseeds.
 Let mixture sit for 15 minutes.

-- In a large bowl, whisk eggs until yolks are broken.
-Add sugar, melted butter, lemon juice and almond extract.
+- In a large bowl, combine sugar and lemon zest.
+Rub between fingers to make lemon sugar.
+Add eggs, melted butter, lemon juice and almond extract.
 Mix until combined.
 Add sour cream and milk poppyseed mixture.
 Whisk again until ingredients are thoroughly incorporated.

 - Add dry ingredients to wet ingredients.
 Stir with a silicone spatula until combined (avoid over mixing).